 Our internal operational processes reflect a structured annual cycle.
 The Jisc Collections team works to a work flow that incorporates a number of defined phases in the year: planning and research; negotiation, consultation, reporting, procurement process, communications, administration and support, and savings reports.

 Our helpdesk service, supporting services and tools assist librarians in the licensing process.
 This includes helping libraries to subscribe, renew, and implement access to the resources.
-We also work with publishers to make sure that they are aware of and respond to the expectations of their customers.

 Research and knowledge sharing